jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 inputs.push(TransactionHelper.inputFromOutputId(consumedOutputNativeTokensID));
 ```

 You can observe that the query made to the indexation plugin includes the filter parameter `hasNativeTokens`, so that you can find easily the Basic Output you are concerned with.
 In this tutorial, it is ensured the Output at least holds `12` native tokens.
-Please take into account that in a real-world case you would also test that the Output holds token of the class you are expecting.
+Please take into account that in a real-world case you would also test that the Output holds token of the class ID you are expecting.

 At the end of this step you know Input #1.